hlandau/acmetool/_doc/SCHEMA.md

 "certs" directory.
 The name of each symlink MUST be a hostname which is expressed, or was previously expressed by one or more targets.

-The "live" directory MUST point to the preferred certificate for each each hostname.
+The "live" directory MUST point to the Most Preferred Certificate for each target, as specified below.
 Thus an application requiring a certificate for a given hostname can unconditionally specify `/var/lib/acme/live/example.com/{cert,privkey}` for the certificate, private key, etc.

 ### tmp, Rules for State Directory Mutation